Hamilton Cycles in Random Graphs: a bibliography: Other Models of Random Graphs

 Let $X_1,X_2,\ldots,X_n$ be chosen independently and uniformly at random from the unit square $[0,1]^2$ and let $r$ be given.
 Let $\cX=\set{X_1,X_2,\ldots,X_n}$.
 The random geometric graph $G_{\cX,r}$ has vertex set $\cX$ and an edge $X_iX_j$ whenever $|X_i-X_j|\leq r$.
 See Penrose \cite{Pen} for more details or Chapter 11.2 of \cite{FK} for a gentle introduction.
 Di\'az, Mitsche and P\'erez-Gim\'enez \cite{DMP} showed that if $r\geq (1+\e)\bfrac{\log n}{\p n}^{1/2}$ then $G_{\cX,r}$ is Hamiltonian w.h.p.
 Balogh, Bollob\'as, Krivelevich, M\"uller and Walters \cite{BBKMW} proved that if we grow $r$ from zero then w.h.p. the ``hitting time'' for minimum degree at least two coincides with the hitting time for Hamiltonicity.
 M\"uller, P\'erez-Gim\'enez and Wormald \cite{MPW} proved that as $r$ grows, the hitting time for minimum degree $k$ coincides with the hitting time for property $\cA_k$, w.h.p.
 The papers \cite{BBKMW} and \cite{MPW} both deal with dimensions $d\geq 2$.
 The paper \cite{BBKMW} also deals with the nearest neighbor graph. \begin{Problem} Discuss resilience in the context of $G_{\cX,r}$. \end{Problem} Bal, Bennett, P\'erez-Gim\'enez and Pralat \cite{BBPP} considered the problem of the existence of a rainbow Hamilton cycle.
 They show that for $r$ at the threshold for Hamiltonicity, $O(n)$ random colors are sufficient to have a rainbow Hamilton cycle w.h.p.
 Frieze and P\'erez-Gim\'enez \cite{FP} reduced the number of colors to $n+o(n)$. \begin{Problem} Consider the problem where there are exactly $n$ colors available. \end{Problem}

 Fountoulakis, Mitsche, M\"uller and Schepers \cite{FMMS} considered the KPKVB model.
 The points are chosen from a disk in the hyperbolic plane.
 The definition is somewhat complicated and can of course be found in \cite{FMMS}.
-There is a parameters $\a,\n$ and they prove that given $\a<1/2$ there are values $\n_0(\a),\n_1(\a)$ such that w.h.p. there is no Hamilton cycle if $\n<\n_0$ and there is a Hamilton cycle if $\n>\n_1$. \begin{Problem} Prove that $\n_0(\a)=\n_1(\a)$, as conjectured in \cite{FMMS}. \end{Problem}
+There is a parameters $\a,\n$ and they prove that given $\a<1/2$ there are values $\n_0(\a),\n_1(\a)$ such that w.h.p. there is no Hamilton cycle if $\n<\n_0$ and there is a Hamilton cycle if $\n>\n_1$. \begin{Problem} Prove that $\n_0(\a)=\n_1(\a)$, as conjectured in \cite{FMMS}. \end{Problem} Ganeson \cite{Ganeson} considered random geometric graphs with $r$ just below the Hamiltonicity threshold and discussed the minimum number of edges needed to make the graph Hamiltonian.